-In 2015, CareSource was awarded an accreditation status of Interim Accreditation by the National Committee for Quality Assurance (NCQA).
+CareSource is accredited by NCQA.
 This accreditation status shows the commitment to service and clinical quality that meets or exceeds NCQA’s rigorous requirements for consumer protection and quality improvement as we work to improve members’ health care.

-CareSource supports an active, ongoing and comprehensive quality improvement program.
+CareSource supports an active, ongoing and comprehensive quality improvement program, including review and resolution of quality-of-care concerns.
 The scope of the Quality Improvement program includes:

-- Meet member access and availability needs for physical and behavioral health care
+- Meet member access and availability needs for physical and behavioral health, other complex health, safety or welfare needs

-- Determine interventions for HEDIS overall rate improvement that increase preventive care rates and facilitate support of members’ acute and chronic health conditions and complex needs
+- Determine interventions for HEDIS overall rate improvement to improve preventive care scores and facilitate support of members’ acute and chronic health, safety, or welfare needs

-- Determine interventions for CAHPS rate improvement that enrich member and provider experience and satisfaction
+- Determine interventions based on the Enrollee Qualified Health Plan Survey that enrich member and provider experience and satisfaction

-- Monitor important aspects of care to ensure the safety of members across health care settings
+- Monitor important aspects of care to ensure health, safety and welfare of members across healthcare settings

 - Determine practitioner adherence to clinical practice guidelines